Argmaster/pygerber/README.rst

 PyGerber is a Python library for 2D and 3D rendering of Gerber X3 files.
 It is completely written in Python, and only dependencies are limiting its portability.

-`3D rendering is still under development, it will arrive at next major release. (v1.0.0)`
+*3D rendering is still under development, it will arrive at next major release. (v1.0.0)*

-Documentation of this library is available at https://pygerber.readthedocs.io/

 **This package is a Free Software; it is released under MIT license**.
 Be aware that dependencies might be using different licenses.